CE-Programming/toolchain/examples/fileio_detect/readme.md

 ---

-This demo is a part of the C SDK Toolcahin for use on the CE.
+This demo is a part of the C SDK Toolchain for use on the CE.